erikhyrkas/snakes/training_data/llama-wiki-9.md

 **Cuisine**

 Mississippi is famous for its traditional Southern cuisine, which includes dishes such as fried catfish, grits, and barbecue.

-**References**

-For more information about Mississippi, visit the state's official website: [www.mississippi.gov](http://www.mississippi.gov)
 <end>

 Write a wiki article about Crimea.<start>**Crimea**